Table of Content

 Gratuitous Violence

-Enemies within 30 feet of the slain creature that can see it must succeed a Wisdom saving throw or become Frightened of you for 1 minute.
-The Frightened creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.
+At 14th level, you can rip your foe apart in a display of gruesome violence, instilling fear in those around you.
+Immediately after you score a critical hit or reduce an enemy to 0 Hit Points with an attack, you may have all enemies within 30 feet of you that can see you make a Wisdom saving throw.
+Each creature that fails its saving throw becomes Frightened of you for 1 minute.
+A Frightened creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.
 The DC is equal to 8 + your Proficiency Bonus + your Strength modifier.

 Flawless Savagery

-Starting at 18th level, you can make Opportunity attacks without using your Reaction.
+Starting at 18th level, making an Opportunity attack no longer requires your Reaction.

-Even among the Barbarian tribes, Slayers are known for their hulking stature and the monstrous weapons they wield with seeming ease.
-Their colossal arms are often relics of giants or trophies from vanquished beasts, and symbolize their dominance on the battlefield.
-With unparalleled might, the Slayer cleaves through armies with howling swings, leaving behind a trail of terror and devastation wherever he treads.
+Even among the Barbarian tribes, Titans are known for their hulking stature and the monstrous weapons they wield with seeming ease, symbolizing their dominance on the battlefield.
+With unparalleled might, the Titan cleaves through armies with howling swings, leaving behind a trail of terror and devastation wherever he treads.

-Starting at 3rd level, your immense strength allows you to wield monstrous weapons with surprising easy.
+Your immense strength allows you to wield monstrous weapons with surprising easy.
+You gain the following:

-• You can use normal sized weapons with the two-handed property in one hand.
-It counts as both held in one hand and two hands for other abilities and Feats.
+You can use normal sized weapons with the two-handed property in one hand.
+It counts as both held in one hand and two hands for class features and Feats.

-• While wielding an oversized two-handed melee weapon, you suffer a -6 penalty on Attack rolls instead of having Disadvantage.
+While carrying an oversized two-handed melee weapon, your Speed is reduce by 10 feet, and you suffer a -6 penalty on Attack rolls instead of having Disadvantage.
 This penalty is reduced by an amount equal to your Strength modifier (to a minimum of 0).

-In addition, when you wield an oversized weapon, it provides you half cover.
+In addition, while you wield an oversized weapon it provides you half cover.

-At 10th level, your attack land with tremendous force, knocking your foes aback.
-When you hit a creature with a Heavy melee weapon that is no more than one size category larger than you, you may push it up to 15 feet away from you.
+Your attack land with tremendous force, knocking your foes aback.
+When you hit a creature with a Heavy melee weapon that is no more than one size category larger than you, you may push it up to 10 feet away from you.
 You can then Move up to half your Speed straight toward the target without provoking Opportunity Attacks.

 Oversized Weapons